agrewal707/yail/README.md

 YAIL: Yet Another IPC Library
 ----

-YAIL is a C++ library that provides publish/subscribe (PUBSUB) and remote procedure call (RPC) functionality.
+YAIL is a C++ library that provides publish/subscribe (PUBSUB) and remote procedure call (RPC) functionality with a strongly typed templated API.

-The PUBSUB functionality is loosely based on concepts from Data Distribution Service (DDS) standard from Object Management Group (OMG).
+The PUBSUB functionality is based on concepts from Data Distribution Service (DDS) standard from Object Management Group (OMG).
 YAIL separates the IPC messaging layer from the underlying transport enabling user to instantiate YAIL pubsub or rpc service with specific transport at compile time.